NLO QCD predictions for doubly-polarized WZ production at the LHC: Results

 Another interesting variable accessible at the LHC is the cosine of the angle $\theta_{\Pe^+\mu^-}$ between the positron and the muon, which is presented in \reffi{fig:coslab}.

 In the fiducial region, the two leptons tend to be mostly collinear in the unpolarized case, but different behaviours are found for the polarized modes.
-The relative QCD corrections are rather flat for the LL signal defined in the CM, but increasing with $\cos\theta_{\Pe^+\mu^-}$ for the corresponding signal defined in the LAB.
+The relative QCD corrections are rather flat for the LL signal defined in the CM frame, but increasing with $\cos\theta_{\Pe^+\mu^-}$ for the corresponding signal defined in the LAB frame.
 The $K$-factor for the TT mode is monotonically increasing and similar in the two definitions.
-A similar pattern is found for TL and LT in the CM, up to the overall shift already commented at the integrated level.
+A similar pattern is found for TL and LT defined in the CM frame, up to the overall shift already commented at the integrated level.
 The mixed contributions show decreasing $K$-factors in the LAB definition.

 In the CM definition, the normalized TT distribution is almost symmetric, while modes including a longitudinal boson are rather flat for negative values and have a maximum in the collinear regime.
 Very small shape differences characterize the LL, LT and TL distributions.
 Only the TT signal can be clearly disentangled.
-For polarizations defined in the LAB, the TT distribution favours anticollinear configurations, while the LL and LT modes show similar behaviours as in the CM.
-The TL distribution has a peak in the collinear region that is more marked than the one of LL and LT modes.
+For polarizations defined in the LAB frame, the TT distribution favours anticollinear configurations, while the LL and LT modes show similar behaviours as for the CM definitions.
+The TL distribution has a peak in the collinear region that is more marked than the one of LL and LT modes. {The more sizeable differences among different polarization states in the LAB frame for large $\cos\theta_{\Pe^+\mu^-}$ can again be explained by effects of the boost from the CM frame to the LAB one and its effect on the polarization of the weak bosons.
+A small angle between positron and muon is correlated to a small angle between the $\PW^+$ and the $\PZ$ boson.
+This requires the reversal of the $z$ component of one of the vector bosons, mostly of the $\PZ$ boson, by the boost and thus explains the observed sizeable reshuffling between polarized cross-sections for large $\cos\theta_{\Pe^+\mu^-}$. }